50 Dumbest Things Tourists Have Ever Done

 17. Taking Nude Photos at a Thai Temple

 There once was an Instagram account called “Traveling Butts.”
-Its whole purpose was for the two people who ran it to travel around the world taking pictures in the nude.
+Its whole premise was that the wannabe influencers who ran it would travel around the world taking pictures in the nude.

 The problem wasn’t so much the pictures, but rather where they would take them.
-The pair often showed disregard for cultural sensitivities and disrespected places like Bangkok’s Wat Arun.
+The pair often disregarded cultural sensitivities and disrespected places like Bangkok’s Wat Arun.
 Thailand was not happy with having people be nude in one of its most important temples, so it arrested them and banned them from ever coming back.

 16. Deliberately Knocking Down a 3,000-Year-Old Stalagmite

 Like dear Alfred said in Christopher Nolan’s "The Dark Knight," some people just want to see the world burn.
 Such was the case with a tourist who for absolutely no reason decided to kick a stalagmite down to the ground while visiting a cave in southwest China.

 The stalagmite had been formed by the power of nature for over 3,000 years.

 15. Throwing Trash Into Yellowstone’s Colorful Springs

 Poor Yellowstone is back on here because of tourists who can’t appreciate the delicate nature of its beauty.

 For hundreds of years, people have made it a habit to throw trash into the park’s iconic geysers.
 One particularly maligned one is Morning Glory, which received the name because of its deep blue color.
 Thanks to the coins, clothes, plastic trash and other garbage thrown into it, it is endangered, and its color has changed.